 There are certainly pros and cons to being a foster parent, but the pros far outweigh the cons.

 Helping children who need a home

 I don’t know about you, but my heart melts when I think about giving love and attention to a child in need.
-Many of their stories are sad and unfortunate, but we can most certainly try to help them.
+Many of their stories are unfortunate, but we can most certainly try to help them.

 If you do not think you have the patience to go through the waiting process of adoption because you want to adopt more quickly, then fostering is a wonderful alternative.